nidhisrivastav28/StudyShala---Your-Notes-Hub/README.md

 1. **Open the application** in a web browser.
 2. **Register and create a user profile** to manage your notes.
-3. **Create, edit, and organize notes** using the rich text editor.
+3. **Admins**: Upload course-related notes, books, and YouTube links.
-4. **Share notes** with other users and manage permissions.
+4. **Students**: Access and download notes, books, and PDFs.
-5. **Use tags and search functionality** to find notes quickly and efficiently.
+5. **Use search functionality** to find notes quickly and efficiently.

 ## Dependencies